chocolatapie/Biggest-Palindrome/README.md

 ![primes](https://github.com/chocolatapie/Biggest-Palindrome/blob/master/primes.jpg)

-So , this app finds all 5-digit prime numbers (64601, 34679 ex.), multiplyes them, and findes, which multiplication is actually a **palindrome**, and finds the **biggest**.
+So , this app finds all 5-digit prime numbers (64601, 34679 ex.), multiplyes them, and finds, which multiplication is actually a **palindrome**, and finds the **biggest**.